An Overview of Glass Fiber Fabric

 Edge protector

 NEW solution for perfect corner reinforcement.
-Fluffy and cuddly fibers are easily squeezed into the sharp-edged joints and corners so laminate chipping is effectively prevented.
+Fluffy and cuddly fibres are easily squeezed into the sharp-edged joints and corners, so laminate chipping is effectively prevented.

 Application of Glass Fiber Fabric

-Glass fabric is one of the most underappreciated technical textile fibers, having long been employed as a low-cost insulator and reinforcement for low-performance plastics and roofing materials.
-Glass fabric is becoming more widely recognized as a high-tech engineering component with exceptional characteristics.
-It is currently widely utilized in a wide range of high-performance composite applications, including:
+Glass fabric is one of the most underappreciated technical textile fibres, having long been employed as a low-cost insulator and reinforcement for low-performance plastics and roofing materials.
+Glass fabric is becoming more widely recognised as a high-tech engineering component with exceptional characteristics.
+It is currently widely utilised in a wide range of high-performance composite applications, including:

 • Insulations Industry